StoneT2000/Battlecode2021/README.md

   - e.g. EC locations etc.
   - e.g. flag of friendly ec?

+How to do multi-part messages:

+have a multipartMessageStage counter (resets to 0 when done)

+hopefully make sure no other branch is trying to send a multipart signal as well...

+Send them in order as pleases

+To process, if the msg is a multipart one (e.g. process ecloc x and y in their original coords), first put all messages received in string into hash map that maps the id of the  bot sending that multipart msg to an aray containing every message.
+Upon rreceiving final message, process all of it.

 ## Important questions to answer ASAP

 Q: How many dudes can a center build per round?
 Is it limited by space around the center...